Learning from mistakes with human factors knowledge

-In the context of the ever stronger interlinking of humans and technical systems on the one hand and an increasing complexity of tasks on the other, the consideration of human factors is thus gaining a steadily growing role.
-In order to reduce the consequences of technical and human errors and thus contribute to an improvement in the safety and performance of the entire organization, activities should be geared towards this:
+Against the backdrop of the ever stronger interlinking of people and technical systems on the one hand and an increasing complexity of tasks on the other, the examination of human factors is thus gaining a steadily growing role.
+In order to reduce the consequences of technical and human errors and thus contribute to an improvement in the safety and performance of the entire organization, corresponding activities should be geared towards this:

 - align the work environment with the needs of the employee,

-- Distribute tasks and responsibilities between employees & between humans and machine clearly and transparently
+- Distribute tasks and responsibilities between employees & between man and machine clearly and transparently

 - Identify the risks at the interfaces and make them visible,